-- To start your appeal, you (or your representative or your doctor or other prescriber) must contact us. - o For details on how to reach us by phone, fax, or mail for any purpose related to your appeal, see "the Important phone numbers and resources" of this booklet, and look for the section called, "How to contact us when you are making an appeal about your prescription drugs." - If you are asking for a standard appeal, make your appeal by submitting a written request. - If you are asking for a fast appeal, you may make your appeal in writing or you may call us at the phone number shown in "Important phone numbers and resources" of this booklet, (How to contact our plan when you are making an appeal about your prescription drugs). - You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer to your request for a coverage decision.
+- To start your appeal, you (or your representative or your doctor or other prescriber) must contact us. - For details on how to reach us by phone, fax, or mail for any purpose related to your appeal, see the "Important phone numbers and resources" section of this booklet, and look for the portion called, "How to contact us when you are making an appeal about your prescription drugs." - If you are asking for a standard appeal, make your appeal by submitting a written request. - If you are asking for a fast appeal, you may make your appeal in writing or you may call us at the phone number shown in "Important phone numbers and resources" section of this booklet, ("How to contact our plan when you are making an appeal about your prescription drugs"). - You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer to your request for a coverage decision.
 If you miss this deadline and have a good reason for missing it, we may give you more time to make your appeal.
-Examples of good cause for missing the deadline may include if you had a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. - You can ask for a copy of the information in your appeal and add more information. - You have the right to ask us for a copy of the information regarding your appeal.
-We are allowed to charge a fee for copying and sending this information to you.
+Examples of good cause for missing the deadline may include if you had a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. - You can ask for a copy of the information in your appeal and add more information.

-o If you wish, you and your doctor or other prescriber may give us additional information to support your appeal.
+- You have the right to ask us for a copy of the information regarding your appeal. - If you wish, you and your doctor or other prescriber may give us additional information to support your appeal.